 Preferential payments can occur when a company faces insolvency at a future date and directors decide to take control of their money before liquidation, by paying certain creditors like relatives, friends, preferred suppliers or somebody that holds a director’s personal guarantee.

 Rectifying Preferential Payments

-If a liquidator can prove this has occurred within six months prior to the company declaring its insolvency, the liquidator has the power to ‘claw back’ or recall those funds from the creditors.
+If a liquidator can prove a preferential payment has occurred within six months prior to a company declaring its insolvency, the liquidator has the power to ‘claw back’ or recall those funds from the creditors.
 However, if the payments stretch beyond this six month period then the recovery of the money usually requires a court order.
 In order to get the courts involved, a liquidator must:

-- The creditor gave valuable consideration for the payment
+The creditor gave valuable consideration for the payment.

 The creditor received the payment in good faith.